-5th grade at Meadowbrook is a year which offers a fulfilling academic experience with ample opportunities for individual creative expression and enrichment augmented by guest speakers, field trips, activities and special events that bring the curriculum to life.
+5th grade at Meadowbrook is a year that offers a fulfilling academic experience with ample opportunities for individual creative expression and enrichment augmented by guest speakers, field trips, activities and special events that bring the curriculum to life.
 Through an integrated curriculum, our 5th graders see that subjects are connected.
 Stories, poems, essays, skits, and diaries are written on various themes from our social studies subjects ranging from the Vikings and the Age of Exploration through the Civil War.
 While our 5th graders' academic growth is extensive, they also grow in responsibility through their contributions both inside and outside of our school community.

 There are three main areas of focus in the language arts curriculum in 5th grade.
 First is the continued development of reading skills while instilling an appreciation for good literature including fiction, nonfiction, poetry, and plays.
 The second area of focus is the on-going maturation of each student's ability to communicate confidently, effectively, and creatively in all verbal and written communications.
 The third focus is the integration the use of language arts skills into all other subject areas.